edwardchang0112/FlaskWeb_onKubernetes/README.md

 # FluskWebonKubernetes
-In this project shows you how to deploy our flusk dased web on Kubernetes.
+In this project shows you how to deploy our flusk based web on Kubernetes.

 ## Steps